ishandandekar/Churnobyl/README.md

 ## Milestone (7-8-2023): The model serving API WORKED!!!

 ### Issues:
+- Have commented out the SHAP plots, it raises an error when RandomForest is the best one
+- Suddenly, since 2 3 runs RandomForest is now the best model, dont know how this changed.
-- The pipeline cant seem to log preprocessors, still have to figure this out
+- Wandb cant seem to log preprocessors, still have to figure this out
 - custom transformation functions referrenced in [pipeline](./churnobyl/pipeline.py) need to be written again in [api code](./serve/api.py)
 - There is no code for imputing values in pipeline. **This has been set aside temporalily**
 - The pipeline isn't entirely automated.
 The hyperparameter-tuning still only tunes random forest and XGBoost models.
 This needs to converted into a `.yaml` configuration that can be set in the [./churnobyl/conf/config.yaml](./churnobyl/conf/config.yaml)